CarmackMo/LightweightGameEngine/README.md

     /** Compare by checking if the relative difference exceed threashold "maxDiff".
 More reliable
      *  than "AreEqualEps()" when inputs are small.
 Good balance between efficiency and accuracy. */ bool AreEqualRel(float lhs, float rhs, float maxDiff);

+    /** Compare by checking the difference of units in the last place of memory.
+It will first
+     *  try direct comparison and abs-diff comparison, and then try Unit in the Last Place (ULPs)
-    bool AreEqualAccurate(float lhs, float rhs, float maxDiff, unsigned int maxULPS);
+     *  comparison.
+Lowest performance but highest accuracy. */ bool AreEqualAccurate(float lhs, float rhs, float maxDiff, unsigned int maxULPS);
     bool AreEqual(float lhs, float rhs, float maxDiff);
     ```